Nonlinear stability of self-gravitating massive fields: Introduction

-\paragraph*{Einstein curvature.} Throughout this Monograph, we are interested in four-dimen\-sional spacetimes $(\Mcal, g)$ where $\Mcal$ is a topological manifold (taken to be $\Mcal \simeq [1, +\infty) \times \RR^3$) and $g$ is a Lorentzian metric with signature $(-, +, +, +)$.
-The Levi-Civita connection of the metric $g$ is denoted by $\nabla_g=\nabla$ from which we can determine the (Riemann, Ricci, scalar) curvature of the spacetime.
+Throughout, we are interested in four-dimen\-sional spacetimes $(\M, g)$ where $\M$ is the topological manifold $\M \simeq [0, + \infty) \times \RR^3$, and $g$ is a Lorentzian metric with signature $(-, +, +, +)$.
+The Levi-Civita connection of the metric $g$ is denoted by $\nabla_g= \nabla$ from which we can determine the (Riemann, Ricci, scalar) curvature of the spacetime.
+The standard theory of gravity is based on the Hilbert-Einstein action defined as the integral of the scalar curvature $\Rbf_g$ of the metric $g$, that is,